NodeSecure/cli/README.md

 ## How to get package(s) vulnerabilities

 Right now, vulnerabilities are not shipped automatically because it request a manual action to hydrate a local .json file with all detected vulnerabilities from the [Security WG](https://github.com/nodejs/security-wg) repository.

+To run the hydratation just run the following command in your terminal:

 ```bash
 $ nsecure hydrate-db